superjond/PublicFreeSuffix/AUTHORIZATION.md

 For this authorization process to be valid, your submitted pull request (PR) must meet the following title, description, and status requirements.
 All conditions below must be satisfied:

-  * The PR title uses the legal format: `Registrant\Update\Delete: your-domain-name.no.kg`
+  * The PR title uses the legal format: `Registrant\Update\Remove: your-domain-name.no.kg`
   * The PR description uses the automatic template, with the options and domain name fields correctly modified.
   * Your PR has completed automatic validation and received the `validation-passed` label.
   * Your PR only contains changes to a single `whois\*.json` file.